Frequently Asked Questions

 Q. Who developed Clinical Somatics?
 A. Clinical Somatics was developed by Thomas Hanna in the 1970's.
 After studying neurology at the University of Miami Medical School, he spent many years studying movement with Moshe Feldenkrais (the Feldenkrais Method) before he went on to develop his own unique method of movement reeducation known as Hanna Somatic Education, also known as Clinical Somatic Education (CSE).

 Q. I don't have pain, would Somatics still be beneficial for me?
-A. Prevention is key to many things in life.
-A sound Somatics practice would set you up for a quicker recovery if injury or accidents or surgery ever sidetracked you.
+A. Absolutely.
+Prevention is key to many things in life.
+A sound Somatics practice would help you recover quicker if injury, an accident or surgery ever sidetracked you.
+It would get you back to doing what you love faster.

 Q. Is Somatics complimentary to other forms of movement and exercise?
 A. Most definitely.
 It makes for a great warm-up and cool down.
 The improved body awareness gained through Somatics provides endless benefits for those that practice Pilates, Yoga or any athletic activity.